 He remains open to the love of the Father being poured out through the Holy Spirit revealing Jesus, and hopes to be continually transformed, becoming a conduit of His love to the world!
 (Updated 11/2017)

+Jim Beckman serves as the Executive Director of Evangelization and Catechesis for the Archdiocese of Oklahoma City.
+He has been involved with Diocesan and parish ministry, evangelization and leadership development for many years.
+A graduate of Franciscan University and the Augustine Institute, Jim has served in various roles of leadership for national, regional and local ministry.
+He is a dynamic and passionate speaker and has a great love for the Church.
 He has built solid and thriving ministry programs in numerous parishes and Dioceses over the years.
 Jim also is the Executive Director of ImpactCenter, a non-profit dedicated to leadership development in the Catholic Church, and serves as an adjunct professor for the Augustine Institute, teaching on topics of leadership, evangelization and discipleship.
-He also serves as an Ambassador for Franciscan University of Steubenville.
 He and his wife, Meg, live in Oklahoma City with their five children.

-Beckman was first elected to the National Service Committee in 2015, and again this year.
-(Updated 3/2018)
+Beckman was first elected to the National Service Committee in 2015, and again in 2018.

 She is the Bishop’s appointed Liaison for the Archdiocese of Philadelphia Charismatic Renewal and, has also been elected to serve on the Steering Committee for the Association of Diocesan Liaisons.